 © Alain Lacroix | Dreamstime.com

 It’s important to realize that anxiety isn’t “all in your head.”
 That is, people who suffer from anxiety aren’t simply choosing to avoid certain situations or activities because they have convinced themselves they’ll be unpleasant.
-So… what does anxiety mean?
-And what does anxiety feel like?
+So… what does anxiety mean and what does anxiety feel like?

+How does anxiety feel?
 Anxiety actually can cause overwhelming physical symptoms.
 It triggers what is known as the body’s “fight or flight” reaction, which gives us—as the phrase suggests—the energy to stand up to or run away from an imminent danger.
 This surge can be extremely useful if you’re being chased by a tiger or a mugger; it’s less useful when you’re trying to force yourself to go into a business meeting to give an important presentation.

 Your body, in reacting to that “fight or flight” moment, releases stress hormones such as cortisol and epinephrine (also known as adrenalin).
 These hormones produce intense physical symptoms that include a racing heart, sweating, trembling, nausea, or “butterflies in the stomach.”
 (Anxiety symptoms in men, by the way, may differ from anxiety symptoms in women.)